+29Carson, Debate, 105.

-&lt;sup>152 Carson, Debate, p.
-111. See also p.
-98 (criticizing Grudem): "...one cannot responsibly translate all Greek-specified genders into English as corresponding English genders, because the gender systems of the two languages are different."
-Again on p.
-117, "...our gender system...does not mesh exactly with the gender and number systems of Hebrew, Aramaic, and Greek."
+30Carson, Debate, 111.
+See also page 98 (criticizing Grudem): "One cannot responsibly translate all Greek-specified genders into English as corresponding English genders, because the gender systems of the two languages are different.
+"Again on p.
+117, "Our gender system does not mesh exactly with the gender and number systems of Hebrew, Aramaic, and Greek."
 And on p.
 156, "But the deeper problem with Dr. Grudem's analysis is that it assumes that the gender and number relationships internal to contemporary English are exactly the same as in Greek."

-In each of these cases, Carson has started from a specific instance (in the last case, for example, Grudem's claim that Greek autos should be translated by "him" not "them" in Luke 17:3, "if your brother sins, rebuke him") and then he has turned our claim for equivalent meaning in that kind of construction into a sweeping claim for equivalent form in gender and number in the whole of both languages.
+In each of these cases Carson has started from a specific instance (in the last case, for example, Grudem's claim that Greek autos should be translated by "him" not "them" in Luke 17:3, "If your brother sins, rebuke him"), and then he has turned our claim for equivalent meaning in that kind of construction into a sweeping claim for equivalent form in gender and number in the whole of both languages.
 It is easy then for him to refute the latter claim, but in each case it is a claim he wrongly attributes to us, not a claim that we ourselves have made.
-The discouraging part is that such unjustified generalizing of our statements occurs so often in the book, and forms so much of his argument in the book, that one begins to worry that readers will actually start to believe that we argue for these positions.
+The discouraging part is that such unjustified generalizing of our statements occurs so often in the book, and forms so much of his argument in the book, that one begins to worry that readers will actually start to believe that we argue for these foolish positions that he attributes to us.

+31 See further discussion in Appendix 3.

+32 Strauss, Distorting, 85-86.